eliaspeteri/eliaspeteri/README.md

 ---
 ### About

-Visit [My about page](https://github.com/eliaspeteri/eliaspeteri/blob/main/About.md) for more information about me and me achievements!
+Visit my [about page](https://github.com/eliaspeteri/eliaspeteri/blob/main/About.md) for more information about me and me achievements!